alonitac/DevOpsJan22/docs/linux_ex2.md

   "encryptedSampleMessage": "....."
 }
 ```
-All you have to do now is to decrypt the message and verify that it's equal to the original sample message.
+All you have to do now is to decrypt the sample message and verify that it's equal to the original sample message.
 This will indicate that the server uses successfully the master key.
 Please note that the _encryptedSampleMessage_ is encoded in base64, before you decrypt it, encode it to binary, as following:
 ```shell